 The student will be able to create Microsoft Access databases for situations in everyday life that will pertain to their field of interest, may it be nature, business, health, or science.
 Databases will be created to store data, run queries, use forms, and to create reports.
 The Microsoft Access software is a great tool to learn since this technology can be used in a multitude of situations.
-The 4 projects within the course allow students to create their own functional database to get a hands-on learning experience.
-The SNAP software also provides a hands-on experience in learning the Access software.
+The projects within the course allow students to create their own functional database to get a hands-on learning experience.